hundredyearfarms/Hundred-Year-Farms/README.md

 ## Schedule:

 Over the course of 2021 we are refining our concept designs with the help of consultants.
-The agroforestry portion of our project will be implemented over the course of this decade, however, the greenhouse will wait until a workable integrated system design has been modelled and smart contracts are available to lower project cost.
+The agroforestry portion of our project will be implemented over the course of this decade, however, the greenhouse will wait until a workable integrated system design has been sucessfully modelled and smart contracts are available to lower project cost (perhaps in the next few years).

 ## Owners